 Answer: An error is an irrecoverable condition occurring at runtime.
 SuchasOutOfMemoryerror.
 These JVM errors are those errors which cannot be repaired by the user or programmer at the runtime.
 Though error can be caught in the catch block but the execution of application will come to a halt and is not recoverable.

-Exceptions are conditions which take place due to the bad input or human error etc. e.g. FileNotFoundException is also a exception and it is gets flashed while the file is not found and if we try using null reference then the NullPointerException will take place.
+Exceptions are conditions which take place due to the bad input or human error etc. e.g. FileNotFoundException is also an exception and it gets flashed while the file is not found and if we try using null reference then the NullPointerException will take place.
 In almost every case it is possible for the user to get out of the exception by entering proper values.

 124. What is OutOfMemoryError in Java?

 Answer: OutOfMemoryError is the subclass of java.lang.Error which generally occurs when our JVM runs out of memory.

 ● Checked Exception:

 These are the exceptions which are checked by the compiler at the time of compilation.
 Classes which are able to extend the Throwable class except Runtime exception and Error are termed as checked Exception.
 Checked Exceptions must either declare the exception using throws keyword (or) surrounded by appropriate try/catch.

 These are the exceptions which are not checked by the compiler at the time of the compilation.
 The compiler doesn’t force to handle these exceptions.
 It includes:

 Answer: These are the exceptions that occurs and they are probably have been avoided by the programmer or users.
 They are just opposite to checked exceptions as these runtime exceptions are ignored at the time of compilation.